adjust/fe-hometask/README.md

 - The final solution must be a working React application.
   - It's up to you how to bootstrap a new React application.
-- You can use any third-party library if you find it suitable.
+- You can use any third-party library if you see a good fit for it.
 - It's not necessary to heavily comment the code; please only leave comments where they are essential for code comprehension.
 However, we welcome notes and comments that reflect the higher-level decisions made during the challenge.
 - Aspects to be assessed:
   - Code Style – meaningful naming conventions, consistent code formatting, and emphasis on code readability and future extensibility.